Marsfeldt/RESQ_Patient_RASA/README.md

   # Add your own functionality here

-If you need to send something to the front-end you can also use emits here using this line of code socketio.emit('event_name', data) <- Note you need an event listener on the front end if you need to send information from the back end (Furhter examples of this are also present in the SocketServer.py script which hosts the backend server)
+If you need to send something to the front-end you can also use emits here using this line of code socketio.emit('event_name', data) <- Note you need an event listener on the front end if you need to send information from the back end (further examples of this are also present in the SocketServer.py script which hosts the backend server)

 # React Native on event
 pythonServerSocket.on('event_name', (data) => {